lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 took roughly the same amount of time (~0.20s per step).
 This greatly increases the capability of political science researchers to conduct ensemble analysis without requiring "room-filling supercomputers".
-Further details on these algorithmic optimisations can be found in Appendix A.
+Further details on these algorithmic optimisations can be found in Technical Appendix B.

 Because of these algorithmic improvements and the way I have designed the metric, I am able to use driving durations rather than Euclidean